kramhcan/kramhcan/README.md

 ### Hey its you

-#### I am honestly lost in the sauce
+#### I'm lost in the sauce

-Currently just looking around trying to learn new stuff, nothing fancy
+I'm currently just looking around trying to learn new stuff, nothing fancy

 <!--